 Rules of classic Canasta are available on the Card Games Heaven web site.

-Antonin Jaun's German language site canasta.ch has rules and information for canasta and several of its variants.
+Antonin Jaun's German language site canasta.ch (archive copy) has rules and information for canasta and several of its variants.

 The International Canasta Meetup Day web site organises meetings of canasta players in various cities.